Death in the Caucasus

 He was out of his mind, but he wasn't stupid.

-He possessed the vernacular and the worldview of a curious, well-read, and well-travelled person: further proof to me of the irrelevance of formal education.
+He possessed the vernacular and the worldview of a curious, well-read, and well-traveled person: further proof to me of the irrelevance of formal education.

 Our man was on a mission of distracted self-destruction in this little Georgian town, and the sight of a foreigner was the perfect diversion.
 He'd suggested we drink at his place, and I'd gladly accepted as we began to do the rounds of his friend's houses dotted throughout the village.